 Multiple sclerosis - dischargeMS - discharge

-Your doctor has told you that you have multiple sclerosis.
+Your doctor has told you that you have multiple sclerosis (MS).
 This disease affects the brain and spinal cord (central nervous system).
 Symptoms vary from person to person.
 With time, each person may have different symptoms.
-For some people, symptoms last days to months, then lessen or go away, and then come back after weeks, months, or sometimes years.
+For some people, symptoms last days to months, then lessen or go away.
+For others, symptoms don't improve or only very little.

-Keep from getting overheated.
 Increased body temperature can make your symptoms worse.
 Here are some tips to prevent overheating:

 - Exercise in the morning and the evening.
 Be careful not to wear too many layers of clothes.